evanx/jsbin/hydratePromises/readme.md

 ## Hydrating React component state via promises

-Consider a rather trivial component which fetches data from a couple of endpoints.
+Consider a rather trivial component which fetches data from a couple of endpoints, to render some content.

+Perhaps this is for a prototype, and so we want a "quick and dirty" means of hydrating our state.

-We introduce a mixin and invoke its `hydratePromises` utility function as follows:
+So we introduce a mixin and invoke its `hydratePromises` utility function as follows:

 ```javascript
 var FrontPage = React.createClass({